A New Definition of Horndeski Theory and the Possibility of Multiple Scalar Field Extensions: Single-Field Case

 where $G_2, G_3, G_4$ and $G_5$ are arbitrary functions of $\phi$ and $X: =-\phi^\mu\phi_\mu/2$ and where $\phi_{\mu}: =\nabla_\mu\phi, \phi_{\mu\nu}: =\nabla_\nu\nabla_\mu\phi$, $G_{iA}: =\partial G_i/\partial A$ and $R$ is the Ricci scalar, $G^{\mu\nu}$ is the Einstein tensor.

-\subsection{disformal transformation}
+\subsection{Disformal transformation}

 In this subsection, we introduce invertible pure disformal transformations related to important properties of Horndeski theory.
 An invertible pure disformal transformation \footnote{Note that terminology about the detailed classification of disformal conversion varies across different papers.
-In this paper, we refer to those with neither factor showing $X$ dependence as “pure,” and those with both factors showing $X$ dependence as “full.”} is defined as a frame transformation
+In this paper, we refer to those with neither factor showing $X$ dependence as ``pure", and those with both factors showing $X$ dependence as ``full".
+It is also sometimes referred to as a $\phi$-dependent disformal transformation.} is defined as a frame transformation

-Bekenstein originally introduced this transformation\cite{Bekenstein:1992pj}, which was of the form $g_{\mu\nu}\to\tilde{g}_{\mu\nu}=A(\phi, X)g_{\mu\nu}+B(\phi, X)\phi_\mu\phi_\nu$.
+Bekenstein originally introduced this transformation \cite{Bekenstein:1992pj}, which was of the form $g_{\mu\nu}\to\tilde{g}_{\mu\nu}=A(\phi, X)g_{\mu\nu}+B(\phi, X)\phi_\mu\phi_\nu$.
 We refer to $A$ as the conformal factor and $B$ as the disformal factor.
 The term ``pure" here refers to the case where these two factors do not depend on $X$.
 At the same time, ``invertible" indicates that we are only considering disformal transformations for which an invertible transformation exists.
 This transformation is very commonly used in the context of scalar–tensor theory, and is typically employed in the same manner as the well-known procedure for converting from non-minimal to minimal coupled systems via conformal transformations.
 While this transformation has yielded significant insight \cite{Bettoni:2013diz,Zumalacarregui:2013pma,Gleyzes:2014qga} into scalar–tensor theory, we will focus here solely on introducing key properties of Horndeski theory.

 Applying this transformation to the Horndeski theory yields a transformation of the form

 It is known that applying an invertible pure disformal transformation to Horndeski theory results in a return to Horndeski theory except for the boundary terms \cite{Bettoni:2013diz}.